All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I take melatonin with GH peptides?

 Low-dose melatonin (0.5 to 1 mg) is generally considered compatible with GH peptide therapy.
 Some research suggests melatonin itself may support GH release.
-However, discuss any supplements with your to ensure there are no interactions with your specific protocol.
+But discuss any supplements with your to ensure there are no interactions with your specific protocol.

 Ready to Take the Next Step?